maromato/Imaging_dynamic_mTOR/README.md

 2. maromato2012@gmail.com

-### 1. the toolkit for analysis of olympus oib file used for Fig 1I
+### 1. The toolkit for analysis of olympus oib file used for Fig 1I

 This is underconstruction.